Chart Color Schemes

 Hughesdale has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect the area.
-Notable ones include Suburban Rail Loop East, VicTrack Oakleigh Housing Development, Hughesdale Village Precinct Structure Plan (ongoing implementation), and Legacy Oakleigh Residential Development.
-The following list details those most relevant.
+AreaSearch has identified 23 projects likely affecting the region.
+Notable initiatives include Suburban Rail Loop East, VicTrack Oakleigh Housing Development, ongoing implementation of Hughesdale Village Precinct Structure Plan, and Legacy Oakleigh Residential Development.
+The following list details projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.